schmendrik/OrgClockTray/README.md

 ## Installation

-1. In order for OrgClockTray to know about your clock time, you'll need to add the following code to your emacs' init file.
-It will export your clock time to an external file, which OrgClockTray can then read and display accordingly.
+1. In order for OrgClockTray to know about your clock time, you'll need to add the following lisp code to your emacs' init file so that your clock time can be exported to an external file.
+OrgClockTray will read and display that time accordingly.

         (defun current-clock-time-to-file ()
           (interactive)